 Possible causes may include:

-Most types of arthritis are linked to a combination of factors.
-However, some have no obvious cause and appear to be unpredictable in their emergence.
+Most types of arthritis are due to a combination of factors.
+However, some have no obvious cause and appear unpredictably.

 The exact treatment depends on the type of arthritis a person develops.
 It may involve: